the story

 > Cables and Power cords

-I carry the standard power adaptors and connector cables for my equipment.
-I also have two sets of headphones.
+I carried the standard power adaptors and connector cables for my equipment.
+I also had two sets of headphones.

 The one noteworthy item from this group is a global plug adaptor called the Road Warrior.
-It's the most compact plug adaptor I've ever seen, and the design is elegant.
+It was the most compact plug adaptor I've seen, and the design is elegant.
 I'm not sure who makes it, but if you dig around on Google you'll find it.

-I also use a small Belkin surge protector called the Master Cube.
+I also used a small Belkin surge protector called the Master Cube.

 cables